-This role will focus primarily on the interpretation and reporting of clinical molecular diagnostics tests that are performed for cancer, both solid tumors and hematologic malignancies, using a wide range of techniques that includes (but is not limited to) simple PCR, real-time PCR, digital droplet PCR, and next generation sequencing.
-Consultations with oncology providers and participation in tumor boards is also included.
+This role will include patient service interpreting and reporting clinical molecular diagnostics tests that are performed primarily for solid and hematologic cancers and transplant engraftment, with growing applications in infectious diseases and constitutional genetics, using a wide range of techniques that includes (but is not limited to) PCR/Electrophoresis, real-time PCR, digital droplet PCR, and next generation sequencing.
+Consultations with clinical providers is also included.

-Interested faculty will have the opportunity to participate in new assay development, working with our dedicated method development team.
-Current projects include methylation profiling, nanopore sequencing, and microbial pathogen sequencing, among others.
+This role will also include participation in strategic planning and management of sections within the division, and new assay development, working with our dedicated method development and bioinformatics teams.
+Current projects include methylation profiling, nanopore sequencing, paired somatic/germline sequencing, optical genome mapping, microbial pathogen sequencing, minimal residual disease testing, among others.

 The new faculty member will participate in teaching our rotating residents and fellows, and will have access to data and resources for scholarly activity in translational research.
 Numerous opportunities exist for collaborative research with Pathologists, other physicians, and basic science investigators in the Department and the broader Weill Cornell Medical Center.